About Dead Cell Zones Crowdsourced Coverage Maps

 Finding the best cell phone coverage just got easier by comparing cell phone coverage reports from other customers.
 Search and add issues on our larger map with fewer ads.
 Which wireless carrier has the worst cell phone coverage?

-Our research has determined that cell phone consumers are frustrated when they consistently experience areas with poor cellular coverage in their home, office or car.
-We estimate the 50% of US homes do no have seamless wireless coverage throughout them and may require in-building solutions to fix the problem.
+Our research has determined that cell phone consumers are frustrated when they consistently experience areas with poor cellular coverage in their home, office, or car.
+We estimate that 50% of US homes do not have seamless wireless coverage throughout them and may require in-building solutions to fix the problem.
 Studies claim that almost 50% of customer service complaints are related to poor service complaints, yet carriers fail to provide customers with easy ways to share their local problems.
-Cellular networks have grown significantly and so have 3G, 4G and 5g speeds but coverage actually has become worse as a result.
+Cellular networks have grown significantly, and so have 3G, 4G, and 5G Speeds, but coverage has actually become worse as a result.
 Carriers provide their own theoretical coverage maps that drill down to the street levels of how well their service works in theory based on spectrum licenses.
-However, carriers can project what ever they want without any FCC regulation or governing body to monitor for false advertising claims.
+However, carriers can project whatever they want without any FCC regulation or governing body to monitor for false advertising claims.
 Consumers can now compare cell phone coverage by service complaints on our maps.
+For additional details, see Deadcellzones.com Company Overview PowerPoint.

 Read More on How to Subscribe to Our Database